Building management is a thankless task. When things are going well, nobody notices.

 The data backs this up – in early 2019, a YouGov survey commissioned by the Building Engineering Services Association (BESA) reported that almost 70% of office workers believed poor air quality in their workplace was having a negative effect on their day-to-day productivity and wellbeing.

 Most of today’s building management systems are controlled by digital direct controls – which have static programming and are rarely adjusted or optimised after installation.
 The problem is that these buildings are controlled the same whether people are in the building or not, taking no account of comfort or energy usage.

 When a need IS identified to improve the performance of buildings, the job falls to humans.
 Of course, the problem is that there are 24/7/365 opportunities to improve comfort and energy-efficiency, while humans are, by definition, limited in their time and availability.

-Machines, by comparison, are able to constantly evaluate and identify opportunities that exist to make buildings run better.
+Machines, by comparison, are able to constantly evaluate and identify opportunities that exist, and act upon them, to make buildings run better.
 This offers the prospect of a future where computers replace human controllers, freeing up huge amounts of time – making buildings immensely more energy-efficient, easier to maintain, and comfortable.